PaperclipBadger/notation-flashcards/README.md

 ## What's in the deck?

-The deck contains two kinds notes, "note" notes and "chord" notes.
+The deck contains two kinds of Anki notes, "note" notes and "chord" notes.
 A "note" note teaches you to name a note in a given key signature:

 | *Field*       | *Example Content* |